Continual improvement draws together various aspects of the Quality Management System:

 ISO 9001 requires continual improvement of the effectiveness of the QMS.

-There is no requirement that the organisation should set objectives for improvement of all its processes at any one time.
-It would be unrealistic to expect an organisation to make progress in all potential improvements simultaneously.
+There is no requirement that the organization should set objectives for improvement of all its processes at any one time.
+It would be unrealistic to expect an organization to make progress in all potential improvements simultaneously.

-Each improvement will require the commitment of resources, which should be prioritised by top management, especially if investment is required.
+Each improvement will require the commitment of resources, which should be prioritized by Top Management, especially if investment is required.

 Inputs for improvement opportunities are obtained from the following sources:

 Opportunities for improvement may also be identified on a special project basis.
 The following are examples of such projects:

 It is not a mandatory requirement to document your continual improvement process.
 However, you should always look to adequately define and control any operational processes that stimulate the betterment of your quality management system.

 Also - it is up to you to demonstrate continual improvement to the Auditors - therefore, the implementation of a: